Mircea-MMXXI/azapy/README.md

   8. SD - standard deviation
   9. MV - variance (as in mean-variance model)

-For each class of portfolios the following optimization strategies are
+For each class of portfolio the following optimization strategies are
 available:
   1. Minimization of dispersion for targeted expected rate of return
   2. Maximization of generalized Sharpe ratio